50/20/30 Method Is Perfect if You’re on a Budget… but Still Have a Life

 There.
 I said it.

-If you’re anything like me, when someone says the word “budget,” your mind instantly wraps all of your favorite splurge items in a big mental bear hug.
-“Don’t worry beer money.
-I won’t let them get you.
-HBO, don’t look at them and maybe they’ll go away!”
+If you’re anything like me, when someone says the word “budget,” you instantly want to wrap all your favorite splurge items in a big mental bear hug.

 As a self-proclaimed optimist, I know I need to reprogram my brain to see the positives.
 But how do I do that when someone wants to eliminate all of my fun money?

 Here’s how: Work with a budget plan that doesn’t put a stranglehold on your fun money.

 And it turns out there is a budget out there that does just that.
 It’s called the 50/20/30 budget plan, and it’s perfect for people who, like me, freak out at the thought of budgeting.